ejubkadric94/songsApp/Readme.md

 Songs application is an example app which contains a REST service (created with Spring Boot 2) for storing songs.
 It contains a separate Authorization server which serves as OAuth2 Auth server.
 Both servers (resources server and auth server) use the embedded H2 database.

 Both `songsApp/AuthorizationApp` and `songsApp/MediaApp` contain a frontend folder.
-Both of these include a basic ReactJS apps whose point is to demonstrate how OAuth2 login works.
+Both of these include basic ReactJS apps whose point is to demonstrate how OAuth2 login works.

 ## Installation